-1. This Agreement shall apply to taxes on income imposed on behalf of a Contracting State or of its political subdivisions irrespective of the manner in which they are levied.

-2. There shall be regarded as taxes on income all taxes imposed on total income, or on elements of income, including taxes on gains from the alienation of movable or immovable property.

-3. The existing taxes to which the Agreement shall apply are in particular:
+- 1. This Agreement shall apply to taxes on income imposed on behalf of a Contracting State or its political subdivisions, irrespective of the manner in which they are levied. - 2.
+There shall be regarded as taxes on income all taxes imposed on total income or on elements of income, including taxes on gains from the alienation of movable or immovable property. - 3.
+The existing taxes to which this Agreement shall apply are: - (a) in Mauritius, the income tax:

-(a) in Mexico: